 [IR] This is an introductory course which examines the interaction of military, political, economic, social and cultural forces in present-day world politics.
 Close attention is paid to the complex relationship between two central components of this system: great power relations and global capitalist dynamics.
 Among the topics covered are hegemonic stability and the rise and fall of the great powers, the changing role of state sovereignty, the strengths and weaknesses of international civil society, as well as the role of justice and international/transnational legal institutions in world politics.
 Other issues to be discussed include the relations of the world’s sole superpower (the United States) vis-à-vis the newly emerging geopolitical centers of power, namely the European Union, China, India and Russia, as well as such regions as the Middle East and Latin America.
 The course does not rely on a single theoretical framework; instead, we will follow in the path of such world classics as Kautylia, Sun Tzu, Thucydides, Clausewitz, Locke, Kant, and Karl Marx.

 Limited to 30 students.
 Omitted 2011-12.
-Professor Machala.2014-15: Offered in Spring 2015
+Professor Machala.2017-18: Not offered

 This course will explore the domestic sphere as a site of politics.
 We will define the domestic sphere broadly, including politics in the home, private life, indigenous culture, and internal versus foreign affairs.
 The principle questions addressed will include: How does the boundary defining the private sphere shift over time and what are the forces driving these changes?
 How is the domestic sphere seen as a site of safety versus danger?
 What are the consequences of the intervention of state power and policing into private life?
 How are power relations within the private sphere interconnected with privilege and status in the public domain?
 Our attention will be focused on the social construction of gender, race and ethnic identities, and local/grassroots activities.
 A wide range of issues will be covered regarding the social organization of families, domestic violence, local/urban politics, the deinstitutionalization of people with disabilities, disadvantaged communities, policing, political activism, and domestic and “homeland” security.
 The course will examine these issues primarily in the context of American politics and society.